Margrit Betke is a Professor of Computer Science at Boston University, where she

 IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) and

 Computer Vision and Image Understanding (CVIU).
-She led a $2.8 million
+After completing a $2.8 million

-NSF research project to develop intelligent tracking systems that reason about
+NSF research project on developing intelligent tracking systems that reason about the

 Prof. Betke's research has been supported by the following grants: